Boonyaratanakornkit Lab

 Fred Hutch and Steam Plant campus

-Current projects in the lab are aimed at studying rare B cells targeting common viruses, like respiratory syncytial virus, metapneumovirus, parainfluenza viruses, coronaviruses, and cytomegalovirus.
-In parallel, our lab is engineering antibodies to enhance their ability to prevent and treat viral infections in vulnerable patients.
-The work in our lab is patient-centered and spans the entire spectrum of translational science, including basic research, preclinical models, clinical trials, implementation, and public health.
+Current projects in the lab are aimed at studying rare B cells targeting respiratory syncytial virus, metapneumovirus, parainfluenza viruses, cytomegalovirus, and Kaposi sarcoma associated herpes virus.
+In parallel, we are engineering antibodies to enhance their ability to prevent and treat viral infections.

 Examples of Lab Accomplishments